 Planners often rely on Excel spreadsheets to analyze the current workload, but these often provide an inadequate basis.
 They need to communicate with production to understand what is feasible in the short term, and ultimately they have to rely on production's gut feeling.
 While this gut feeling can sometimes say that the boss order could be accepted, it often also points to possible consequences such as delayed orders, increased set-up times or losses in throughput.

 The challenge is to quantify these effects and create a basis for discussion between sales, management, production planners and production.
-This is where PAILOT comes in with its AI-based detailed planning.
+This is where PAILOT comes in with its AI-powered detailed planning.
 By analyzing the effects of executive orders, PAILOT creates a common basis for decision-making, which was often lacking in the past.
 Everyone involved then has a common picture and can make decisions together.
 Scenarios can be used to find sensible alternatives that both satisfy the customer and minimize the negative impact on production and other customer orders.

 Ultimately, there is no general answer to the question of whether boss assignments make sense.
 It depends on the specific circumstances and requires a sound analysis of the potential impact.
 However, with PAILOT and a transparent, data-based decision-making basis, companies can respond better to such challenges.